repengine/pulse/docs/sprint0_module_analysis/adapters_simulation_adapter_py.md

 - The `step=1` default in `reverse_rule_engine` is a default parameter value, which is acceptable.

 ## Coupling Points
-- **High coupling** with `simulation_engine.simulator_core` as it directly delegates all calls to it.
+- **High coupling** with `engine.simulator_core` as it directly delegates all calls to it.
 This is inherent to the adapter's role of wrapping this specific core.
 - **High coupling** with `interfaces.simulation_interface.SimulationInterface` as it must conform to this interface.
 - The data structures for `state`, `trace`, etc., passed between the adapter and `simulator_core` represent significant coupling points.
 Changes to these structures would require updates in both modules and potentially in client code.

 ## Existing Tests
 - To assess existing tests, one would typically look for a corresponding test file like `tests/adapters/test_simulation_adapter.py` or `tests/test_simulation_adapter.py`.
-The provided file list includes `tests/test_integration_simulation_forecast.py` and `tests/test_property_based_simulation_engine.py`, which might cover this adapter's functionality indirectly or as part of integration tests.
+The provided file list includes `tests/test_integration_simulation_forecast.py` and `tests/test_property_based_engine.py`, which might cover this adapter's functionality indirectly or as part of integration tests.
 - Direct unit tests for `SimulationAdapter` would likely involve mocking `simulator_core` and verifying that the adapter methods call the correct `simulator_core` functions with the correct arguments and return their results.

 ## Module Architecture and Flow